-A Bucket Brigade might also answer it’s own question, like we did above.
+A Bucket Brigade might also answer its question, as we did above.
 (Do you know why?
 Let me tell you!)
 If readers are curious, they will follow the line of questioning to learn the answer.

 But before you get started, consider this:

-Bucket Brigades do not only apply to written subject matter.
-That’s right, images are a valid way to keep readers engrossed.
-Not only will they attract more people in the first place, but can also increase share rates.
+Bucket Brigades do not only apply to the written subject matter.
+That’s right; images are a valid way to keep readers engrossed.
+Not only will they attract more people in the first place, but they can also increase share rates.